Introduction / History

 There is a strong preference for marriage between related families, especially marriage to second cousins.
 After marriage, the couple usually resides in the husband's community.
 Today, however, many young couples form their own independent households.

-The Tagakaulu Kalagan were not introduced to Islam until Muslim missionaries arrived in the area during the 1500's.
+The Tagakaulu Kalagan were not introduced to Islam until Muslim missionaries arrived in the area during the 1500s.
 About half of the entire group of Kalagan came under Islamic influence at that time, and the group divided.
 Most of the Tagakaolo Kalagan became Muslims; however, the majority of the Tagakaulu Kalagan remained animists (believe that non-human objects have spirits).
-Today, many of them are still ethnic religionists, believing in the traditions and religions of their forefathers.
-They continue to believe in a variety of "environmental spirits."
+Today, many are still ethnic religionists, believing in the traditions and religions of their forefathers.
+They continue to believe in a variety of environmental spirits.
 Many tales are also told of magic, sorcery, and supernatural beings.

-* Pray that God will give the Tagakaulu Kalagan believers boldness to share Christ with their own people.
+Pray that God will give Tagakaulu Kalagan believers boldness to share Christ with their own people.

-* Ask the Lord to bring forth a triumphant Tagakaulu Kalagan church for the glory of His name!
+Ask the Lord to bring forth a strong and growing Tagakaulu Kalagan church for the glory of His name!